For King and Empire

 You don’t need to believe in the Illuminati to sense that there is something fishy going on here.

 As we gaze toward the East, a highly-driven Chinese globalisation has clearly entered the fray in the past decade.
 The Chinese Communist Party (CCP) is no stranger to power.
-Yet after the rise of President Xi Jinping, China has taken its quest for global reach to the next level with the Belt and Road Initiative (introduced in 2013), which has become the centrepiece of their foreign policy.
+Yet after the rapid rise of President Xi Jinping, China has taken its quest for global reach to the next level with the Belt and Road Initiative (introduced in 2013), which has become the centrepiece of their foreign policy.

 Arguably one of the largest development plans in modern history, the project focuses on establishing two main trade routes: on land, it aims to link China’s underdeveloped hinterland to Europe through Central Asia and the Middle East (Silk Road Economic Belt); and by sea, it seeks to connect China’s southern provinces to Southeast Asia, the Indian subcontinent, East Africa, as well as the Pacific region (21st Century Maritime Silk Road).

 Whether they are building roads and railways or buying up shipping ports, the Belt and Road Initiative isn’t about mere financial investment of infrastructure.
 In the long term, the enterprise signifies China’s attempt at reconfiguring the political and economic world around Beijing as the central authority.
 Strategically speaking, they do this by acquiring significant stakes in offshore assets and cultivating such strong economic ties with other countries so as to align their political interests with the vision of the CCP.